project-miracl/project-miracl.github.io/index.markdown

 <br/>
 <h2 class="blackpar_title" id="leaderboard">Challenge and Leaderboard</h2>
 <p>
-Our challenge follows a standard retrieval setup: test queries will be released (at different points in time for the two tasks), and participants will submit top-_k_ results for each of the queries.
+Our challenge follows a standard retrieval setup: test queries will be released (at different points in time for the two tasks), and participants will submit top-<i>k</i> results for each of the queries.
 These results will be primarily evaluated in terms of effectiveness (i.e., relevance of the responses).
 We will build a leaderboard that tracks the effectiveness of submissions.
 More details to follow!